 Cash on Cash Return vs ROI

 What’s the difference between the cash on cash return and return on investment (ROI)?
-In order to understand this difference, it’s first important to clarify what ROI means.
+To understand this difference, it’s first important to clarify what ROI means.
 ROI is a common term used in business and investment.
-But the term “return on investment”, or “ROI”, can also be defined in various ways which sometimes makes it confusing to understand.
+But the term “return on investment”, or “ROI”, can also be defined in various ways, which sometimes makes it confusing to understand.

 One way return on investment or ROI can be defined is that it’s the total gain of an investment divided by the total cost of the investment: